Updated on April 23rd, 2026 by Felix Martinez

 Dividend & Valuation Analysis

-Moreover, the REIT has an elevated payout ratio of 90%, which greatly reduces the margin of safety of the dividend.
-On the bright side, thanks to its defensive business model and its strong interest coverage ratio of 4.7, the trust is not likely to cut its dividend in the absence of a severe recession.
-Nevertheless, investors should not expect meaningful dividend growth going forward and should be aware that the dividend may be cut in the event of an unforeseen downturn, such as a deep recession.
+Moreover, the REIT has an elevated payout ratio of nearly 96%, significantly reducing the dividend’s safety margin.
+On the bright side, thanks to its defensive business model and strong interest coverage ratio, the trust is not likely to cut its dividend in the absence of a severe recession.
+Nevertheless, investors should not expect meaningful dividend growth going forward.
+They should know that the dividend may be cut during an unforeseen downturn, such as a deep recession.
+We also note that SmartCentres REIT has a material debt load on its balance sheet.

 Final Thoughts